zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity02.md

 ## Scope

-The only TCP port defined for DNS is port 53 ([RFC 1035][RFC 1035#4.2.1], section 4.2.1), and that is the only port used by this and other test cases for DNS queries to the name servers.
+The only TCP port defined for DNS is port 53 ([RFC 1035][RFC 1035#4.2.1], section 4.2.1), and that is the only port used by this and other Test Cases for DNS queries to the name servers.

-UPD connectivity is tested by test case [Connectivity01].
+UDP connectivity is tested by Test Case [Connectivity01].

 ## Inputs